NinerXrayBravoTwoTwo/Keto_Cta/README.md

 - Average NCPV for the first visit was 75.88 ± 1.76
 - Average NCPV for the second visit was 107.374 ± 2.25
-- You get the idea ... the p-values are pretty good for these regressions and say that if this demographic has CAC of X
-- From their first scan they should have a CAC * the slope one year later.
+- You get the idea ... the p-values are pretty good for these regressions and say that if this demographic has CAC of X from their first scan they should have a CAC * the slope one year later.
 My CAC baseline scan was 21 so I should have had CAC of had a CAC of 21 * 1.8 a year later, or 24.8.
 I had a actuall CAC of 21 again  a year later but note that would be ±2.4 and 21+2.4 is 23.4 which is no to far short of the upper range of the predicted value.
 It is even closer if you look at the Theta subset regressions which have a lower slope.
 - Of course my NCPV tells a very different story ...